Pumpkin is a favorite fall food for many people. What many pet parents may not know is that it can also be a great addition to their dog’s diet.

 This product is 100% organic and free from BPA and any added sweeteners.
 Simply use a spoonful or two each day and watch the positive effect it has on your dog’s digestive system.
 The only downfall seems to be that it’s a little pricier than some of its competitors.

-How Much Pumpkin is Safe for My Dog?
+How Much Pumpkin is Safe for Dogs?

 Although canned pumpkin is a great addition to nearly every dog’s diet, you must keep in mind that moderation is key.
 A little bit goes a long way, so be sure not to give too much.